Navigating the Winding Path to Effective Digital Customer Engagement

 Marketing Manager, Nuance Communications.
 Rounding out the distinguished

-faculty is special guest Kate Leggett, VP and Principal Analyst, Forrester
+faculty was special guest Kate Leggett, VP and Principal Analyst, Forrester

-Research, who will share her expertise as the company’s leading market
+Research, who shared her expertise as the company’s leading market

 authority on customer service solutions.

 - What are the customer engagement megatrends shaping the future of digital engagement?

 - Why conversations always should come before tech—and how this leads to tangible business outcomes.

 - How AI is transforming the role of contact center agents—and how businesses can harness it to boost efficiency.